lawrennd/talks/_education/educating-the-atomic-human-cambridge-assessment.md

   limitations of AI systems, and how they should be wielded.
 Not just by the experts, but ordinary people.

-  The thinking in this talk comes from Neil's forthcoming book to be published with Allen Lane in June 2024.
-The questions raised in this talk will be around how we educate the atomic human in the age of AI.
+  The thinking in this talk comes from Neil's book The Atomic Human.

   Either AI is a tool for us, or we become a tool of AI.
 Understanding this will enable us to choose the future we want.